-I am Head of Technology Enhanced Learning and Professor of Educational Technology in the Centre for Higher Education Research and Practice.
+I am Head of Technology Enhanced Learning and Professor of Educational Technology in the Learning and Teaching Enhancement Centre.
 I am also a professor of engineer education in Lund University, Sweden.
 Prior to my appointment at Kingston University, I was associate dean, learning and teaching, and a senior lecturer in educational technology in the Institute of Educational Technology at the Open University.
 I have also worked in three further education colleges in Northern Ireland teaching computer science, digital literacy, and digital education.
 Preceding this, I worked in industry as a computer programmer/analyst.

 Qualifications and memberships

 - 2015: PFHEA Principal Fellow of the Higher Educations Academy (admission by portfolio review)

 - 2009 – present: Member of the International Society for the Scholarship of Teaching and Learning (ISSoTL)

 - 2004 – present: Member of the European Research Association for Learning and Instruction (EARLI)

 - 2002: PhD in Educational Technology, Open University, UK